NeoLegends/sutp/standard/SUTP.md

 ## In-Order Arrival

 Every SUTP segment has a sequence number as described in [Data Layout](#data-layout).
 A sequence number is unique in a given connection and time context.
-This means that, on each SUTP side, a sequence number MUST be assigned to at most one unacknowledged segment at a time.
+This means that, on each SUTP sidek, a sequence number MUST be assigned to at most one unacknowledged segment at a time.
 Sequence numbers can be reused, but only if every previous segment containing such a sequence number has been acknowledged by the receiver.

 After the sequence number for the first segment was chosen, the sequence numbers of subsequent segments increase monotonically by `1` (see Data Layout).